particle-iot/docs/src/content/tutorials/device-cloud/remote-diagnostics.md

 class="full-width" style="max-height: inherit"/>
 {{/if}}

-In the warning state, you will receive some helpul text to explain what is happening as well as some recommendations on how to return the device to a fully healthy state.
+In the warning state, you will receive some helpful text to explain what is happening as well as some recommendations on how to return the device to a fully healthy state.